orta/monorepo-deploy-nightly/README.md

  - Packages marked 'private' are ignored
  - Packages with vscode in engines are deployed via [`vsce`](https://code.visualstudio.com/api/working-with-extensions/publishing-extension)

+It will grab the latest semver number from either npm or the vscode marketplace, and then bump it by a patch,

 ```yml
 name: Deploy Daily Builds